-Carl Icahn said he’ll investigate stock sales made by Forest Laboratories Inc. (FRX) Chief Executive Officer Howard Solomon as the billionaire investor pursues his second proxy fight against the drugmaker.
+Carl Icahn said he’ll investigate stock sales made by Forest Laboratories Inc. (FRX:US) Chief Executive Officer Howard Solomon as the billionaire investor pursues his second proxy fight against the drugmaker.

 “We intend to thoroughly investigate by all available means whether the knowledge you had at the time you sold your stock was fully disclosed to other less fortunate shareholders and to determine how you were so prescient in selling your Forest stock at prices well above the current market,” Icahn, 76, wrote.

 Icahn, Forest’s second-largest stockholder (FRX:US) with 9.9 percent of shares outstanding as of May 29, has nominated four directors and last week sued the company for access to its books and records.
 Icahn failed last year to get any of his four nominees elected to the board.

 Icahn also urged Solomon to avoid a “contentious and costly proxy fight” and give him board seats.
 That strategy allowed Icahn to place two directors on the board of Cambridge, Massachusetts-based Genzyme Corp. in 2010 after posting a slate of four nominees.
 Genzyme was sold to Paris-based Sanofi last year for about $20.1 billion.

 Forest said its shareholders support the company’s current direction.